 Pattern: provided when you sign up to learn granny squares during one of our Open Studio sessions.

-Required Experience: you should be very comfortable with the chain stitch and single crochet before taking this class.
-You can learn both of these in Beginning Crochet.
+Required Experience: you should be comfortable with the chain stitch and single crochet in order to begin granny squares.

 Recommended Yarn & Tools: I recommend using any yarn weight between worsted and super bulky when you're learning, see chart below for estimated yardage and hook needed for each weight.